acsor/Gramana/README.md

 #Gramana

 Gramana (Gram-an-a, a play on words from An-a-gram) is an Android application created by a developer trying to brush up his Android knowledge.
-You can permute up to seven tokens and filter the results against a few dictionaries.
+Currently, you can permute up to seven tokens and filter the results against a few dictionaries.